Rodica Sutzu: Life

-Sutzu was the Romanian Radio piano soloist from 1937 to 1955, accompanying artists such as Mircea Barsan, George Enesco, and Theodor Lupu, and performing with major orchestras as a soloist.
+Sutzu was a composer and a pianist.
+She was the Romanian Radio piano soloist and master of sound from 1937 to 1955, accompanying artists such as Mircea Barsan, George Enesco, and Theodor Lupu, and performing with major orchestras as a soloist.
 She became a piano professor at the George Enesco Music School in 1959, and lectured at the Bucharest Pedagogic Institute until 1968.
 She was awarded the George Enesco Composition Prize in 1933, and the Workers’ Medal in 1953.